 The Null object pattern is a design pattern that simplifies the use of dependencies that can be undefined.
 This is achieved by using instances of a concrete class that implements a known interface, instead of null references.

-We create an abstract class specifying various operations to be done, concrete classes extending this class and a null object class providing do nothing implemention of this class and will be used seemlessly where we need to check null value.
+We create an abstract class specifying various operations to be done, concrete classes extending this class and a null object class providing do nothing implementation of this class and will be used seamlessly where we need to check null value.

 UML Diagram for Null object Design pattern